cagdasyetkin/d3/README.md

 2. index.html will present this visualization on your browser
 3. shapes are coded in shapes.js
 4. style is coded in style.css

+# EQ directory is Earthquake Viz using D3